Choosing restaurant bar stools is a distinct process from selecting stools for personal use in a kitchen.

 For casual dining restaurants, arms are typically omitted and this is because:

-- These stools are harder to get in and out of.
+- Armed stools are harder to get in and out of.

 - When you have a large overturn of customers in one day, more things can go wrong.